 - A. The following gifts are acceptable:

 - 1. Cash and cash equivalents

 - 2. Personal Property (In-Kind Donations)

 - 3. Securities

 - 4. Real Estate

 - 5. Remainder Interests in Property

 - 6. Oil, Gas, and Mineral Interests

 - 7. Bargain Sales

-- 8. Life Insurance
+- 8. Life Insurance Policies

-- 9. Charitable Gift Annuities
+- 9. Charitable Remainder Trusts

+- 10. Charitable Lead Trusts

+- 11. Retirement Plan/Account Beneficiary Designations

+- 12. Bequests

-- 10. Charitable Remainder Trusts - 11.
-Charitable Lead Trusts - 12.
-Retirement Plan/Account Beneficiary Designations - 13.
-Bequests - 14.
-Life Insurance Beneficiary Designations - 15.
-Pledges - B. The following criteria govern the acceptance of each gift form: - 1.
-Cash & Cash Equivalents: Cash is acceptable in the form of currency, check or credit card contributions payable to the Foundation.
+- 13. Life Insurance Beneficiary Designations

+- 14. Pledges

+- B. The following criteria govern the acceptance of each gift form:

+- 1. Cash & Cash Equivalents: Cash is acceptable in the form of currency, check or credit card contributions payable to the Foundation.
 Cash may be delivered in person, by mail, by online donation, by Electronic Funds Transfer (EFT) or by wire transfer.

-Cash gifts (currency and/or checks) are recorded on the date the cash is received in the Foundation mailroom, with specific attention accorded the postmark date as the gift date for cash gifts mailed to the Foundation at calendar year-end.
+Cash gifts (currency and/or checks) are recorded on the date the cash is received in the Foundation lockbox.
 If hand-delivered, the date the cash is received in the Foundation mailroom will be recorded as the date of receipt.
 If gifts are transferred by EFT or wire, the date of the gift is the date that the money is transferred into the Foundation's bank account.
-Credit Card gifts (MasterCard, Visa, American Express and Discover) are accepted by the Foundation.
-When gifts are received by credit card, the date of the gift is the date the credit card charges are processed by the Foundation.
+Credit card and digital wallet gifts are accepted by the Foundation.
+When gifts are received by credit card, the date of the gift is the date the credit card charges are processed by the merchant processor, not the date the funds are received by the Foundation.

-- Personal Property (Tangible & Intangible; In-Kind Donations): All gifts of personal property will be examined in light of the following criteria: - Does the property further or fulfill the purposes and mission of the Foundation? - Is the property readily marketable at a minimum near or at fair market value, or can it be used by the Foundation in furtherance of the Foundation's purposes and mission? - Are there any undue restrictions on the use, display, or sale of the property? - Are there any carrying costs, possible adverse legal consequences, or potential liabilities associated with ownership of the property?
+2. Personal Property (Tangible & Intangible; In-Kind Donations): All gifts of personal property will be examined in light of the following criteria:

+- Does the property further or fulfill the purposes and mission of the Foundation? - Is the property readily marketable at a minimum near or at fair market value, or can it be used by the Foundation in furtherance of the Foundation's purposes and mission? - Are there any undue restrictions on the use, display, or sale of the property? - Are there any carrying costs, possible adverse legal consequences, or potential liabilities associated with ownership of the property?

-Prior to acceptance of any personal property, except for personal property accepted by Chapters of the PKD Foundation for use at special events or other Chapter activities, the gift must first be approved by the Gift Acceptance Committee of the Foundation, which has final determination.
-Gifts of personal property will be sold or used for the benefit of the Foundation at the sole discretion of the Gift Acceptance
+Prior to acceptance of any personal property, except for personal property accepted by Volunteer Communities of the PKD Foundation for use at special events or other community activities, the gift must first be approved by the Gift Acceptance Panel of the Foundation, which has final determination.
+Gifts of personal property will be sold or used for the benefit of the Foundation at the sole discretion of the Gift Acceptance Panel.

-Committee.
 In general, the Foundation's policy is to dispose of all gifts of personal property as expeditiously as possible.
 This policy will be communicated to donors when the Foundation receives notification of the donor's intent to donate personal property.

-All gifts of tangible personal property must be able to be readily liquidated near or at fair market value in order to be accepted by the Foundation.
-No tangible property will be accepted that obligates the Foundation to ownership of it in perpetuity without prior approval from the Gift Acceptance Committee.
-No perishable property or property which will require special facilities or security to properly safeguard the property will be accepted without prior approval of the Gift Acceptance Committee.
+All gifts of tangible personal property must be able to be readily liquidated near or at fair market value to be accepted by the Foundation.
+No tangible property will be accepted that obligates the Foundation to ownership of it in perpetuity without prior approval from the Gift Acceptance Panel.
+No perishable property or property which will require special facilities or security to properly safeguard the property will be accepted without prior approval of the Gift Acceptance Panel.
 Where required and/or possible, the donor will provide the following: the original box/case/packaging; a certificate of authenticity; original purchase receipt; and an independent qualified appraisal.